vedph/cadmus-bricks-shell-v3/README.md

 ## OnPush Progress

-Starting from versions above 9.0.7, bricks are getting a long-term refactoring to make components' state fully reactive (mostly via signals) and set their change detection strategy to OnPush.
+Starting from image versions above 9.0.7, bricks are getting a long-term refactoring to make components' state fully reactive (mostly via signals) and set their change detection strategy to `OnPush`.
 This will be required for future migration to zone-less.

 These changes will not affect compatibility in any way, so it is safe to progressively enhance libraries.
-In this section I am keeping track of the changes.
-The following list contains the libraries which have been refactored until now:
+The following list contains the libraries which have been refactored:

 - `@myrmidon/cadmus-cod-location` (9.0.2)
 - `@myrmidon/cadmus-mat-physical-grid` (9.0.2)